Ermias80/alx-system_engineering-devops/0x19-postmortem/0-postmortem_issue_analysis.md

 # Corrective and Preventative Measures
 To prevent similar incidents in the future, the following measures will be implemented:
 + [x] 1.
 Investigate the Database Server Failure: A detailed review of server logs and diagnostics will be conducted to understand the cause of the failure.
++ [x] 2.
+Enhanced Monitoring: Set up a comprehensive monitoring system for the database and application servers to detect and address issues promptly.
++ [x] 3.
+Automated Alerts: Improve the monitoring of database server health to provide early warnings of potential issues.
++ [x] 4.
+Automated Failover Mechanisms: Implement failover mechanisms to ensure the application can connect to a secondary database if the primary server fails.